 Graduate school applications are submitted electronically and there is no application fee.

-Please mail a copy of your transcript(s) from each post-secondary institution you have attended directly to Maine Maritime Academy.
-We cannot accept email submissions or scanned copies.
+Please send an official copy of your transcript(s) from each post-secondary institution you have attended directly to Maine Maritime Academy.
+We will accept email submissions or scanned copies.

 Maine Maritime Academy

 If you received your undergraduate degree from MMA, no action is required.
 We will request your transcript directly from the Registrar’s Office.

 A Letter of Recommendation Request form, academic or professional, will automatically be emailed to two (2) individuals of your selection when you complete the online application.

 If necessary, the Letter of Recommendation Request form can be resent to your recommenders.
 Please contact our office at firstname.lastname@example.org or 207-326-2212.

 Recommendation letters submitted by relatives or friends, as well as letters older than one year, cannot be accepted.

 As of January 25, 2021, The Loeb-Sullivan School will no longer require GRE/GMAT test scores for applicants graduating from accredited universities in the U.S. and Canada.